 The box even comes with an optional slide cutter, and we can't imagine anyone on the planet who wouldn't want to use it.
 With the slide cutter, you just pull out the length you want, zip the blue piece along the track, and you're done.
 No dealing with that not-sharp-enough, totally ineffective serrated blade that's attached to other boxes.

 Stretch-tite isn't as readily available as other popular brands, but you can find it on Amazon or in giant rolls at warehouse stores like Costco.
-Just know this: A 3,000-foot roll will probably last you from this Labor Day to Christmas ... in 2025.
+Just know this: A 3,000-foot roll will probably last you from now to Christmas ... in 2025.

 Related: Our Favorite Aluminum Foil

 Do you agree?
 What plastic wrap do you buy and why?